virt-s1/kite-image/README.md

 ## kite-deploy configuration

-You can set these environment variables to configure to run kite-deploy
+You can set these environment variables to configure to run kite-image

     TEST_OS           The OS to run the tests in.
 Currently supported values:
                           "rhel-8-0"
                           "rhel-8-1"
                           "rhel-8-2"